-Currently, Nevada's electricity is delivered through vertical integration where the utility is responsible for, and maintains control over, all three levels of power delivery: generation, transmission, and distribution.
+Currently, Nevada's electricity is delivered through vertical integration where the utility is responsible for, and maintains control over, all three levels of power delivery, generation, transmission, and distribution.
 If approved, ECI would require the Nevada State Legislature to establish an open and competitive energy market.
-The Energy Choice Initiative does not specifically require the Legislature to establish an organized wholesale market structure for Nevada; however, discussions, presentations, and the experiences of other states has shown that doing so would be sensible and the plausible first step to establishing the open energy market mandated by ECI.
-Currently, each state that has deregulated has either established its own organized wholesale market or joined an existing one.
+ECI does not specifically require the Legislature to establish an organized wholesale market structure for Nevada; however, discussions, presentations, and the experiences of other states have shown that doing so would be sensible and the plausible first step to establishing the open energy market mandated by ECI.
+Each state that has deregulated has either established its own organized wholesale market or joined an existing one.
 These markets are managed by operators known technically as Independent Service Operators (ISOs) or Regional Transmission Organizations (RTOs) which are set up independently of the market participants to ensure the daily functioning, reliability and planning aspects of market operations.
 Nine market operators currently exist within North America, seven of which are located within the United States, six of which are regulated by FERC, and one of which, Texas, is regulated exclusively by its state regulatory agency.

-During its meetings and meetings of the full Committee, the TWG on Open Energy Market Design and Policy considered two primary options for Nevada in choosing an organized wholesale market: creating a Nevada wholesale market or joining an existing ISO or RTO.
+During Open Energy Market Design TWG meetings and meetings of the full Committee, two primary options were considered for Nevada in choosing an organized wholesale market: creating a Nevada-only wholesale market or joining an existing ISO or RTO.
 Relative pros and cons emerged from each, depending upon which factors were prioritized.